Roja (Philippine TV series)

-Roja is an upcoming 2025 Philippine action drama television series produced by Dreamscape Entertainment.
-Directed by Law Fajardo, Andoy Ranay, Raymund Ocampo, and Rico Navarro, it stars Donny Pangilinan and Kyle Echarri.
-The series will premiere on November 24, 2025 on the Kapamilya Channel’s Primetime Bida lineup.
+Roja (Spanish word for Red) is a Philippine action drama television series produced by Dreamscape Entertainment.
+Directed by Lawrence Fajardo, Andoy Ranay, Raymund Ocampo, and Rico Navarro, it stars Donny Pangilinan and Kyle Echarri.
+The series premiered on November 24, 2025, on the Kapamilya Channel's Primetime Bida evening block.
+It was concluded on March 13, 2026, with the total of 80 episodes.

 Premise

 Set in the resort of La Playa Roja, Liam (Donny Pangilinan), the head chef, and Olsen (Kyle Echarri), the security guard, have a long-standing friendship.
 Their friendship fell apart as Liam discovered his father's affair with another woman.

 One night, an armed group took hostages and controlled all across the resort.
 Liam and Olsen are forced to confront their misunderstanding and join forces in combat to save themselves and their families.